crazyforball/RunningDiary/README.md

 # RunningDiary
 ## What is this repository for?

-This is a naive running app for Android devices.
+This is a functional running app for Android devices.

-Apart from keeping track of basic running stats, the visualization of running routes and music player features are also added.
+Features:
+* Keep track of basic running stats
+* Visualization of current or historical running routes
+* Music player

-This is the first version which stores data on phone's local database.
+This is the first version where data are stored on phone's local database.

 ## How do I get set up?
 This project is developed using Android Studio.
-So import the project into Android Studio should be able to run the app.

-It is recommended to use 6.0 or higher version of Android Virtual Device, though it also works on android 4.0+ devices.
+Dependencies:
+* compileSdkVersion 25
+* buildToolsVersion 26.0.1
+* minSdkVersion 14
+* targetSdkVersion 25
+* useLibrary 'org.apache.http.legacy'
+* com.android.support:appcompat-v7:25.0.0
+* com.android.support:design:25.0.0
+* com.android.support:cardview-v7:25.0.0'
+* com.google.android.gms:play-services-maps:9.8.0
+* com.android.support:support-vector-drawable:25.0.0
+* com.android.support.constraint:constraint-layout:1.0.2
+* com.github.satyan:sugar:1.3
+* junit:junit:4.12

 Dependencies are defined in gradle files which would be imported automatically.

 No database configuration is required since this version simply keeps data in phone's sqlite database.

+It is recommended to use your own GoogleMap API key for further development.

 A generated apk is also available in the APK folder.